Hermitian K-theory, derived equivalences and Karoubi's Fundamental Theorem: Grothendieck-Witt groups of dg categories

 \begin{definition} Let $\A$ be a pointed dg category.
-The {\em dg category of extensions} of $\A$ is the dg category
+The {\em dg category of extensions} of $\A$ is the pointed dg category

 defined in Section \ref{subsec:dgCatExtn} where $\Z$ is the poset of integers with its usual ordering.
-The dg category of extensions is equipped with full inclusion of dg categories $\A \subset \Z\A$ induced by the embedding of posets $\{0\} \subset \Z$. \end{definition}
+The dg category of extensions is equipped with the fully faithful inclusion of dg categories $\A \subset \Z\A$ induced by the embedding of posets $\{0\} \subset \Z$. \end{definition}

+\begin{example} If we consider an exact category $\E$ as a dg category with $\E^0=\E$ and $\E^i=0$ for $i\neq 0$, then its dg category of extensions $\Z\E$ is (equivalent) to $\E$.
+If we consider a ring $R$ as a dg category with one object, then $\Z R$ is the category of finitely generated free $R$-modules. \end{example}

 \begin{lemma} Let $\A$ be a pointed dg category.
 Then the dg category of extensions $\Z\A$ is exact. \end{lemma}